Sightseeing on Sydney’s Northern Beaches

 Sydney’s Northern Beaches best sights and top attractions

-The Manly Ferry is the No.1 thing to do in Sydney as it gives you a great view of all the major Sydney attractions including the Sydney Harbour Bridge and the Sydney Opera House.
+A ride on a Manly Ferry is a highly recommended as it gives you a great view of all the major Sydney attractions including the Sydney Harbour Bridge (one of World’s most iconic bridges) and the Opera House.
 The ferry runs every half an hour on most days from early in the morning to late in the day.
 The sights to look out for include:

 3. Admiralty House, Sydney residence of the Governor-General.